Aiven-Open/pghostile/README.md

 With the -X option you can disable the actual exploit creation.
 It will just run the tests to see which functions can be overridden.
 With the -T option you can disable the tests and just create the exploit functions.
 The -x option allows you to specify what SQL command(s) should be used in your exploit.
 By default it's ```ALTER USER <db_username> WITH SUPERUSER;```.
 The -s option disables the "stealth mode".
 In stealth mode the wrapping functions will call the original function from pg_catalog, in this way the superuser won't see any anomaly when calling a wrapped function.
+There are also less chances to break execution flows that could bring us to other vulnerable points.
 The -t option enables the tracking of the execution of the exploit functions.
 It means that every successfull call of an exploit function is logged into a table of the current DB (pghostile.triggers).
 It's useful for extension analisys.

 ### Example